2017 Chrysler Pacifica Limited long-term test: how much does the vacuum suck?

 We figured a run over the particularly dusty carpet mat under the driver's feet would be a good first test, and you can see the results in the photo.

-The vacuum had surprisingly powerful suction, but the fibers of car carpet are tough, and they're tenacious traps for ... well, lots of stuff, especially including the hair of one specific dog.
+The vacuum had surprisingly powerful suction, but the fibers of car carpet are tough, and they're tenacious traps for...well, lots of stuff, especially including the hair of one specific dog.
 (Our coworker knows who he is.)

 The Pacifica's vacuum was very good for small stones, and probably kids-eating-in-cars items like spilled Cheerios.
 It wasn't as good for grass, dog hair, and other long items that could be trapped in the tough, close carpet fibers.